 1. Managing money

 DO always check your change.
 Many Sicilians will rip you off.
 Don’t take it personally – they do it to each other, too, even in supermarkets.
 Look at the digital till display instead of trusting what the cashier asks for.

-DO take travellers’ cheques as a plan B. When travelling abroad, I usually use ATMs to avoid carrying large sums of cash.
-Yet on many occasions, all Sicilian cash points refused to give me money from my UK bank account for several days.
+DO take travellers’ cheques as a plan B. And don’t put them in the same wallet or pocket as your ATM card!
+When travelling abroad, I usually use ATMs to avoid carrying large sums of cash.
+Yet on many occasions, all Sicilian cash points have refused to give me money from my UK bank account for several days.
 Sometimes they imposed a tiny daily limit.
 When I phoned my UK bank, they said it was out of their control.

 DO ask your hotel receptionist to keep spare cash in the hotel safe (put it in a sealed envelope) and only take out what you need each day.

 2. Do many people in Sicily speak English?

 I’ve been teaching them for ten years.
 I’ve tried, really I have.

 But sorry, NO, you’ll be very lucky to find a Sicilian who speaks anything resembling good English.
 Bring a phrase book and practise sign language, because they’re great at that.

 3. When is the best time of year to come?